 The ambiance: The 4th Horsemen

 An ode to horror films and all things macabre, 4th Horseman apocalyptic pizza is the newest haunt to creep the streets of downtown.
 Sit down in the dark space adorned with art including shrunken heads, vintage monster posters and old television sets blasting static.
+And while you won’t be able to actually sit down to eat your pie, you can still soak in all the gory gorgeousness to and from your walk to the counter.

 All the pizzas have names to match the restaurant’s vibe, with “Death to Piggy”—classic meat lovers—“Pastrami Dearest”—a Reuben sandwich in pizza form—and “Memento Mori”—a Korean fusion masterpiece with beef bulgogi and kimchi.